edoardottt/companies-hiring-security-remote/README.md

 > This is an enhancement of [`jaegeral/companies-hiring-security-remote`](https://github.com/jaegeral/companies-hiring-security-remote) as it seems the repo is not maintained enough.

 Remote is meant to allow people from anywhere (or at least anywhere in a given timezone) without being forced to be in an office on a daily base.

+I'm looking for a full remote position (EU)!
+See [edoardottt.com/cv](https://www.edoardoottavianelli.it/cv).

 ## List